-where and are the maximum (most positive) and minimum (most negative) increments in the fastener load due to thermo-elastic effects (see Subsection 6.3.56.3.3), and FZ is the maximum preload loss due to relaxation (see Section 6.4).
+where and are the maximum (most positive) and minimum (most negative) increments in the fastener load due to thermo-elastic effects (see Section 6.3.5), and FZ is the maximum preload loss due to relaxation (see Section 6.4).

 The term MP,min in Equation [6.3.14] is relatively insignificant and, as a conservative simplification, is often excluded from the calculation.